 I have noticed how most parents only care about how much growing room there is in the front of the shoes, but the length of the foot is not the only thing we must consider when measuring our kids’ feet.
 Many additional considerations must be noted in order to guarantee the feel, fit, wear, and comfort of the shoe!
 For instance, the width must be taken into consideration if you want to provide your child with the correct pair of shoes.

 It seems like this generation of parents doesn’t put the same emphasis on the importance of well fitted shoes as the former ones.
 Why is it so important to get the right shoe size for your child?
 Because the shoes that you choose for your child can and will affect their overall foot, leg, and back health.

 Please avoid taking your child to be fitted for shoes at places such as Nordstrom, Stride Rite (most sorts have closed down), or Payless.
 I have helped parents that come with their children from these stores, and they always come wearing the wrong shoe size!
 I explain in more detail why you must avoid buying your kids’ shoes from these stores in another article I wrote.
 Go to the link below:

 I will show you the most effective way on how to buy shoes for kids if you don’t have a local children’s shoe store in your area that you trust!

 Getting The Correct Shoe Size For Your Kid! – 5 Simple Steps

 If you don’t have a children’s shoe store in your area, here is a set of guidelines you can follow to make sure you are getting your child the correct shoe size:

 1- Make sure you have a proper device at home to measure your kids’ feet.
 In this post I describe the best shoe measurement devices:

 2- Always make sure that you measure your kids’ feet when they are fully standing.
-On weight-bearing, the foot stretches in both length and with, so this is the only way to get the TRUE shoe size.
+On weight-bearing, the foot stretches in both length and width, so this is the only way to get the TRUE shoe size.